Tuning my Air Arms TX200 HC .22

 The piston extension/O ring conversion piston head is approx. 17.5mm long and compared to the original seal reduces the stroke by about 12.7mm to c.
 85.3mm.
 The piston head is a very tight fit (piston cooled in the freezer, oilon head heated in boiling water to fit) over the existing metal seal retaining dovetail and is secured in position by three equally spaced M2 grub screws tapped into the piston extension.
 The anti- bear trap still works but only on the last ratchet click.
 The spring is still the originally fitted air arms standard spring.

 The O ring conversion carries a Viton 19mmx3mm O ring set back 2mm from the piston head.
-The piston head itself is hard wearing and self lubricating and is a nice sliding fit in the bore even without the O ring fitted so will act in a similar manner to the existing Delrin bearings if it should contact the compression tube.
+The piston head itself is hard wearing and self lubricating and is a nice sliding fit in the bore even without the O ring fitted so it should act in a similar manner to the existing Delrin bearings if it contacts the compression tube.
 The conversion, with metal top hat replaced with oilon, has resulted in a reduced overall piston weight and because of the reduced stroke has a faster lock time.
 In addition efficiency seems to have increased as although the stroke is shorter I have not had to increase the preload of the existing spring (in fact I believe the overall preload is fractionally less than originally due to the thinner top hat base).
 The rifle has been lubricated with Red Line CV2 synthetic Red Moly grease with the addition of a little Honda 60% moly paste on the outside of the spring and the ends of the compression tube.
 I like to think the small domed pip I have machined on the front face of the piston, which fits into the transfer port when the piston is fully extended, acts to help direct air towards the transfer port during the firing stroke and then gradually reduces the airflow and provides dynamic braking of the piston in the last few microns of it's travel as it partially enters the port to reduce piston slam and rebound.
 Whether it actually does anything is debateable, the theory works in my head though and it seemed a good idea at the time!
 Just in case it is a technological breakthrough I call copyright on the "Dynamic Braking Pip"!

 Results so far are very encouraging and have fulfilled all of my original objectives.
 The rifle is quieter with no twang at all and on initial assembly was running at an extremely consistent 11.2ftlbs average with JSB Exact Express 14.35gr pellets with a variation measured over 11 shots of only 4 feet per second (with unsorted straight out of the tin pellets).
 After running in over a couple of hundred shots the power has now increased slightly to a consistent 11.28 ftlbs with JSB Express pellets.
 Prior to the conversion, and with no power washers used, JSB Exact Express pellets produced the most power and were closer to the UK limit than I was comfortable with as I like a greater margin of safety.
 There is no spring twang and accuracy seems to have improved even further, I am assuming due to the reduced recoil/reduced lock time.
 If I need to replace the 'O' Ring piston seal in the future then a new top quality Viton O ring only costs a few pence and it is very quick and easy to change.
 In material costs only this whole tuning exercise has cost me less than £10 (ignoring my labour time!) which compares very favourably to the £200+ it cost me for the, very good, V-Mach V-Glide tuning on my HW97K.
 The TX200 is easier and cheaper to tune, and much easier and quicker to dismantle, than the HW97K.
 I haven't dismantled the rifle again to check how the new piston head is standing up to the stress as the rifle is working so well at the moment I don't want to risk altering anything.
 When the time comes to dismantle the rifle again, when/if performance starts to change significantly, I'll update this page with my findings.

 The Air Arms TX200HC is an excellent rifle straight out of the box.
 These modifications have made it even better and it is now probably my favourite, and most rewarding, rifle to shoot.

 Note - The air rifle was deliberately zeroed off-centre to ensure a consistent aiming point at the cross hair otherwise you shoot the aiming point out and have nothing to centre on for subsequent shots.
 The important thing to note is the size of each group of 5 shots.
 Also note how the different weight pellets hit at a slightly different height even at a range of only 10 yards due to the lighter pellets flying faster than the heavier pellets so having less time to fall under the influence of gravity before hitting the target.
 The slight left/right variation between group is caused because the target was standing on a slight slope so not absolutely vertical.